EmekC/darkrp-luals/README.md

 # DarkRP Definitions for LuaLS
-Download via LuaLS Addon Manager
+Download via LuaLS Addon Manager or directly from the repository